hellobrian/old-brianhan.co/src/pages/blogs/2015-07-17-watch-compile-sass-npm/index.md

 publish: true
 ---

-> Originally published years ago on [Medium](https://medium.com/@brianhan/watch-compile-your-sass-with-npm-9ba2b878415b)
+> This article was originally published years ago on [Medium](https://medium.com/@brianhan/watch-compile-your-sass-with-npm-9ba2b878415b).
+> These days, I think [Parcel](https://parceljs.org/) is the best way to watch and compile your Sass code.
+> I have a short article on how to get setup here: [Parcel for your Sass](/parcel-for-your-sass)

 ![npm-logo](https://cdn-images-1.medium.com/max/800/1*0fr3PbT2XqjsMD52sc2-NQ.png)